 Though mostly care-free and healthy no matter where it is planted, that doesn’t mean that this plant never has problems.
 No matter what causes yellow leaves on morning glories, it is always a sign that something is wrong with your plant.
 Sometimes yellow leaves on your morning glory plant are the first sign you have that something is wrong, but there are a few possible causes for this.

 Morning glories love sunlight, so if it is not getting adequate light, this could be a cause of yellow leaves.

 Under-watering or over-watering can also hurt the plant and over-watering especially can keep the area moist enough to provide a breeding ground for funguses that can attack your plant.

 If the leaves on your morning glory look yellow and are powdery on the backside, then your plant has likely been infected with fungal rust, and you should remove all the infected leaves and try to avoid getting the leaves wet at all when you water.

 A disease that can also affect morning glory leaves is called canker.
 It shows itself by turning the stems brown and giving them a sunken in appearance, finally moving to the leaves and causing them to turn brown and wilt.

-Other pests include leaf miners, caterpillars, and certain aphids but these are easy to take care of on a healthy plant and buying an organic pest control.
+Holes in the plant’s leaves could indicate a pest problem rather than disease.
+Some of these pests include leaf miners, caterpillars, and certain aphids.
+These are easy to take care of on a healthy plant.

 Can You Eat Morning Glory Leaves?